STEEPLES & SATELLITES

 CHANGE OF SEASON

 This song, like many of mine, has a few Easter eggs- tributes to the songwriters who have inspired me and made me feel understood.
-In Counting Crows’ song Raining In Baltimore, Adam Duritz’s lonely wail hit me so hard with the lines- I need a phone call, I need a raincoat, and so in a cold winter evening when I was feeling despair in the exact timbre of that song, I found comfort in expanding on his mini-theme, and so I started the first and third verses with those lines and expanded upon them, captureing for myself the emotion of the moment, which had been defined just the once before.
+In Counting Crows’ song Raining In Baltimore, Adam Duritz’s lonely wail hit me so hard with the lines- I need a phone call, I need a raincoat, and so on a cold winter evening when I was feeling despair in the exact timbre of that song, I found comfort in expanding on his mini-theme, and so I started the first and third verses with those lines and built upon them, capturing for myself the emotion of the moment, which had been defined just that once before.
 Similarly, the line “I want to hear my name” is a reference to another lonely man’s laments- Bob Dylan, who sang in Tomorrow Is a Long Time: “I can’t hear the echo of my footsteps, or remember the sound of my own name.”

 AMERICAN GIRLS